 Limiting the framerate

-One way to limit the amount of power a video card or system draws is to limit the number of frames per second (FPS) that the GPU outputs.
+One way to limit the amount of power a graphics card or system draws is to limit the number of frames per second (FPS) that the GPU outputs.
 Sometimes, games and other software have no upper cap to the FPS set.

 This is the reason that the high pitched sound is often noticeable during loading screens and title menus of games.
 The framerate is sometimes uncapped during these moments and you can end up with 200+ FPS.

 A higher FPS means more power and more current passing through the inductor coils and therefore more coil whine.

 Limiting the framerate can be done in different ways:

 Enabling V-sync / G-sync / FreeSync

 Turning on V-Sync (or G-sync / FreeSync if your monitor supports it) in-game is the easiest way to deal with coil whine.
 It is a method that often works.
 It synchronizes the FPS of a game with the refresh rate of the monitor.

 For example, if you have a 60 Hz monitor, the game caps the maximum FPS at 60.